 For most men, shopping is just torture.
 It triggers the reptilian brain in us that harkens back to caveman days when we’d hunt down the things we NEEDED to survive.
 Nothing more.

 When men shop, we do it alone.
-We know what we want and we go out and get it… Essentials like tools, sporting goods and electronic gadgets.
-It’s a focused, goal-oriented, job to be done.
+Preferably incognito.
+We know what we want, we’ve done the research, and we go out and get it… Essentials like tools, sporting goods, electronic gadgets and beard oil.
+It’s a focused, goal-oriented job to be done.

 Recent brain research is conclusive on this… An afternoon at the mall with friends produces oxytocin — a chemical in the brain known as the cuddling hormone.